Für die deutschen Freunde -->

 ... to make a fire, as long as you do not cause any damage.

-However, there are restrictions during periods of drought when there is
+However, there are restrictions during periods of drought when there is immediate liability for a forest fire.

-and or twigs as fire wood.
-Never light a fire on bare rocks as they will crack
+Never light a fire on bare rocks as they will crack and split, resulting in ugly irreparable scars.

 ... to bring your dog and let it loose as long as you have full control.